What is DNA Polymerase and its function in DNA Replication

 - DNA Polymerases-I

 - DNA Polymerases-II

 1) DNA Polymerases-I:

 When the 5’->3’-exonuclease domain is removed, the remaining fragment (M.w.-68,000) retains the polymerization and proofreading activities and is called the “Large (or) Klenow fragment”.
 This Klenow fragment lacks the “5’->3’-exonuclease activity”.
-The structure of the klenow fragment has been demonstrated, and it is this fragment of DNA polymerase I, the 5’->3’ exonuclease activity of intact DNA polymerase I permits it to extend DNA strand even if the template is already paired to an exiting strand of nucleic acid.
+The structure of the Klenow fragment has been demonstrated, and it is this fragment of DNA polymerase I, the 5’->3’ exonuclease activity of intact DNA polymerase I permit it to extend DNA strand even if the template is already paired to an existing strand of nucleic acid.

 Using this activity, DNA polymerase I can degrade (or) displace a segment of DNA (or RNA) paired to the template and replace a segment of DNA (or RNA) paired to the template and replace it with newly synthesized DNA.
 Most other DNA polymerizes including DNA polymerase III, lack a 5’->3’ exonuclease activity.

 The fundamental reaction is a ‘Nucleophilic attack’ by the 3’-hydroxyl group of the nucleotide at the 3’ end of the growing strand on the 5’-a-phosphorous of the incoming deoxynucleoside 5’-triphosphate.
 Inorganic phosphate is released in the reaction.

 2) DNA polymerase II :